The Polk Command Bar is a fantastic sounding device. It listens well, too, making it a genuinely useful smart assistant in your lounge

 Bluetooth connectivity means you can link up your phone to use the soundbar as a giant speaker.
 But, thanks to Wi-Fi, you’ll probably find it easier to just ask Alexa to play whatever you want directly via Spotify.

-The addition of HDMI 2.0b in and out allows for watching in 4K and HDR while running the audio through the Command Bar.
-It also means you can control the soundbar using your usual remote control without needing to set it up.
+The addition of HDMI 2.0b in and out allows for 4K and HDR viewing while running the audio through the Command Bar.
+It also means you can control the soundbar with your usual remote without needing to set it up.

 Polk Command Bar – Performance